abcnorio/nspawn-aiml/Readme.md

 - on host as `root` to log into the container
   - in container as `root`to configure network and install packages
   - in container as `user1` (`$USERAI`) for AI/ML stuff (e.g. create conda environment, start AI/ML engine, ...)
   - in container as `user2` (`$BROWSER`) only for browser usage and interacting with the webUI

 So you need some terminals... if in one terminal the initial values (see scripts) are missing, go back to the start of the script and copy the appropriate parts into the terminal and check them for accuracy.
 Be aware that values between host and container naturally differ ie. keep in mind which terminal you use at this very moment.
-TO make it easier the hostname of the container is changed asap to reduce confusion.
+To make it easier the hostname of the container is changed asap to reduce confusion so you can find out by looking at the prompt name where you are located.

-Some of the comments in the scripts may be helpful for some users.
+Some of the comments in the scripts may be helpful for some esp. new users.
 Others can just ignore them.

-## TUTORIAL
+## PROCEDURE

 In the following some terms are used